You can have a delicious batch of jam ready to enjoy in less than 30 minutes, with this Easy Raspberry Jam. Made with only 2 ingredients!

-Recipe Idea to Try!
+Recipe Idea to Try with your Raspberry Jam!

 Use some of your jam to make these Raspberry Cheesecake Swirl Brownies!

 I swirled in some homemade raspberry jam into cream cheese and brownie batter and made these Raspberry Cream Cheese Swirl Brownies!
-I’m sharing this delicious recipe over on the Kendall-Jackson blog.
-Click over to get it…you won’t be sorry!

 Disclosure: This post has been sponsored by Kendall-Jackson wines!
 But as always the pictures, my voice, all content, and opinions are mine alone.
 Happy Summer! xo